ExperitestOfficial/ansible-deployment-guide/onpremise-deploy-without-internet/README.md

 ## Requirements:

-- Make sure python2.7, pip and unzip tools is already installed on Linux and Mac control machines
+- Make sure python3.6, pip3 and unzip tools is already installed on Linux or Mac control machines

 - On any machine which has internet connection, download offline ansible installation from below url <br>
 https://devops-artifacts.experitest.com/ansible/onpremise/experitest-ansible-offline-installation.zip